Meadowlarke/Bibliography/Banerji2021.md

 # Banerji, Ritwik.
-"Whiteness as Improvisation, Nonwhitness as Machine." *Jazz and Culture* 4, no. 2 (2021): 56-84.
+"Whiteness as Improvisation, Nonwhiteness as Machine." *Jazz and Culture* 4, no. 2 (2021): 56-84.

 56: Jazz vs improvisation and its racial politics.